Lighting the Baltic Sea Region - Cities accelerate the deployment of sustainable and smart urban lighting solutions

 LUCIA runs five pilots, which take into consideration insufficient knowledge on the lighting technologies, financial constraints, policy gaps and lacking involvement of citizens.
-LED energy efficient lighting is installed in five cities: Albertslund (Denmark), Tallinn (Estonia), Porvoo (Finland), Hamburg (Germany) and Jurmala (Latvia).
-The replication potential is then evaluated by metropolitan regions of Hamburg, Tallinn, Riga, Helsinki and Copenhagen.
+LED energy efficient lighting is installed in six cities: Albertslund (Denmark), Hamburg (Germany), Jurmala (Latvia), Porvoo (Finland), St. Petersburg (Russia) and Tallinn (Estonia).
+The replication potential is then evaluated by metropolitan regions of Copenhagen, Hamburg, Riga, Helsinki-Uursimaa, St. Petersburg and Tallinn.

 An online urban lighting centre is set up to connect managers responsible for lighting in cities around the Baltic Sea in order to exchange experiences on planning procedures and selection of urban lighting solutions.

 +49 40 42811-6000